 This weighted course utilizes the same standards and requirements as English IV with increased rigor in curriculum and assessments.
 A summer reading program is required in which a student is to read and write responses for a selected novel.
 This course may also be a good choice for those students who have completed their college English requirement through CCP, but yet want or need to take another English class at the high school.
-Students must have successfully completed Honors English III or attain the required test score to enroll in this course.
+Students must have successfully completed Honors English III or attain the required test score to enroll in this course with their previous teacher's recommendation.

-Functional English (Semester I and II) .50 credit per semester
+Functional English (Semester I and II) .50 credit per semester functioning at home, work and the community.

-For all grade levels, this course provides small group and individual instruction and activities to increase independence and functional life skills.
-This course focuses on functional reading and writing skills related to functioning at home, work and the community.
 This course focuses on functional language arts concepts that are relevant to each student's own personal needs and life experiences.
-Students must be recommended for this class by their case teacher and through their courselor.
+Students must be recommended for this class by their case teacher and through their counselor.